IanBrettell/PhD-thesis/docs/index.md

 ---
+title: |
-title: "Japanese courage: a genetic analysis of complex traits in medaka fish and humans"
+  Japanese courage: a genetic analysis of complex traits in medaka fish and humans
-author: "Ian Brettell"
+author: "Ian Narain Brettell"
-date: "2022-09-11"
+date: "12 September 2022"
 site: bookdown::bookdown_site
 # url: your book url like https://bookdown.org/yihui/bookdown
 # cover-image: path to the social sharing image like images/cover.jpg